skip navigation

 3. Noise makers - The use of any type of noise makers (cowbells, air horns, drums, whistles, etc) is prohibited.
 Spectators will be asked to refrain from using these devices.
 If they continue to use them, they will be confiscated.

-• Tripods are not permitted on the sport court
+• Tripods are not permitted on or within 2 metres of the sport court

 • Cameras on tripods cannot be left unattended